QuantBayes

 Example: clinical genetics

-For the leading candidate, the posterior evidence sufficiency \(\theta\) and its 95 percent credible interval were 0.731 (0.549 to 0.879), with a percentile of 99.88 relative to all evaluated variants in the genome.
-The global distribution of evidence sufficiency had a mean \(\theta\) with a 95 percent credible interval of 0.52 (0.38 to 0.65).
-These values describe how complete the available evidence is, not the probability of pathogenicity.
+For the leading candidate, the posterior evidence sufficiency \(\theta\) and its 95 percent credible interval were 0.731 (0.549 to 0.879), corresponding to the 99.88th percentile genome wide.
+These values describe evidence completeness, not pathogenicity.

 variant_id k m theta mean theta lower theta upper percentile